 Healthy Tortillas

 Tortillas are a pantry staple.
 I love having them on hand because they are super versatile.
-I like to use these to make healthy tortilla wraps, enchiladas, tacos, and even pita chips.
+I like to use these to make healthy tortilla wraps, enchiladas, tacos, and pita chips.

 However, buying them in the store is not the healthiest option.
 They are full of refined flour, empty carbs and calories, and all sorts of other things.

 Remember, using whole wheat flour is an entirely different ball game than processed white flour.
 Overall, whole wheat flour contains more fiber, protein, the germ, and the bran—not just the endosperm.
-So with that in mind, know that every tip I mention is crucial!
+So, with that in mind, know that every tip I mention is crucial!

 When making doughs of all kinds, it’s all about precision.
 So first, let’s talk about the ingredients you will need.